 The Federal Housing Authority (FHA) suggests that you ask your potential home inspector the following ten questions.
 I have provided my answers below, and will gladly answer any additional questions you may have.

-Yes, I am specifically trained and licensed in residential inspection.
-I do not perform commercial inspections and have a deep background in home construction and remodeling.
+Yes, I am specifically trained and licensed in residential inspection with a deep background in home construction and remodeling.
+I do not perform commercial inspections.

 No I do not perform any repairs, nor do I make any referrals for contractors.
 As a home inspector, I am in a unique position to create or steer work to others; therefore I feel it is a conflict of interest to make referrals of any kind.
 The Kentucky Standards of Conduct echoes that sentiment.

 What should I NOT expect from a home inspection?

 A home inspection is not protection against future failures.
 Components like air conditioners and heat systems can and will break down.
 A home inspection attempts to reveal the condition of the component at the time the component was inspected.

 A home inspection is not an appraisal that determines the value of a home.
 Nor will a home inspector tell you if you should buy this home or what to pay for this home.

 A home inspection is not a code inspection, which verifies local building code compliance.
 A home inspector will not pass or fail a house.
 Homes built before code revisions are not obligated to comply with the code for homes built today.
 Home inspectors will report findings when it comes to safety concerns that may be in the current code such as ungrounded outlets above sinks.